 There are OFWs that we call 1 Day Milliionaire or in tagalog ‘ubos ubos biyaya bukas nakatunganga’.
 Especially in Canada where you can get a credit card so easily it’s like getting cookies from a jar.
 Swipe here.
 Swipe there.
 Swipe anywhere.
 Even crossing the US border to shop for clothes and unnecessary stuff spending up their whole paycheque within hours.
+This can cause people to suffer from bad credit, and then they need to contact people like https://creditrepairtoday.com/ to help out.
 They succumb to their emotions or feelings of excitement about buying things that are branded and expensive most probably because of the poverty they experienced, they at least want a foretaste of what it feels to live luxuriously.
 However, the results of all these senseless spendings are excessive expenditure on things that are not actually needed (more likely to be piled up in a garage) and the loss of money in debt instead of alotting it for savings and investments.

 3. Emotion-driven attitude